 top of page

-A simple yet delightful way to use wilted flowers is to make potpourri.
+A simple yet delightful method to use wilted flowers is to make potpourri.
 The natural oils within the flowers can still emit strong fragrances, even when faded.

-1. Collect wilted flowers in a variety of colors and shapes.
+1. Collect wilted flowers in various colors and shapes.

 2. Remove the petals and dry them out for a few days in a cool, dark place.

-3. Once completely dry, mix the petals with dried herbs, spices, or essential oils to enhance the scent.
+3. Once completely dry, mix the petals with dried herbs, spices, or essential oils to enhance their scent.

 4. Store your creations in decorative bowls or small sachets to enjoy their fragrance throughout your home.

-For example, using roses mixed with lavender and a few drops of lemon essential oil can turn a simple potpourri into a refreshing home accent.
+For example, using roses mixed with lavender and a few drops of lemon essential oil can transform simple potpourri into a refreshing home accent.

 Close-up view of dried flower petals in a decorative bowl